-We have in effect a directors and officers liability insurance policy indemnifying our directors and officers and the directors and officers of our subsidiaries within a specific limit for certain liabilities incurred by them, including liabilities under the Securities Act.
+We have in effect a directors and officers liability insurance policy indemnifying our directors and officers and officers of our subsidiaries within a specific limit for certain liabilities incurred by them, including liabilities under the Securities Act.
 We pay the entire premium of this policy.